-The value of Community helps us to create an authentic community within society.
-This community is formed by individuals who understand, honor, and celebrate diversity as a necessary prerequisite to unity.
-It is this unity that leads the community toward a common vision and the fulfillment of the College's mission.
+The value of COMMUNITY inspires us to create an authentic body within society, formed by individuals who understand, honor, and celebrate diversity as a necessary prerequisite to unity.
+It is this unity that leads the College toward a common vision and the fulfillment of our mission.